Wellbeing at Christ Church School

 We are proud of our continued commitment to children and adults' wellbeing through initiates such as 'Wake and Shake' and building resilience during our 'try something new' weeks.

-We have held whole school 'Happiness projects' in 2016 and 2018 (click here to see more about our Happiness Project in 2018) explicitly teaching about well-being and empowering children and adults to understand how they can support their own mental health.
+We have held whole school 'Happiness projects' in 2016, 2018 and 2021, explicitly teaching about wellbeing and empowering children and adults to understand how they can support their own mental health.

 We have been a lead school for Camden Mental Health Hub since 2017 and have worked with other schools on resources such as the links between sleep and mental health.

 We have a continued focus on Staff wellbeing as we believe this is key to being a successful and happy school.

 We have worked hard to involve parents providing a number of workshops (Click here to see information from parent workshops)

 Each year we have three PSHE weeks where we interlink some of the curriculum objectives to wellbeing.
 Please see our events pages for more information about PSHE weeks.

 The aim of the Happiness Project was to develop and embed understanding of ways to keep ourselves and others happy.

 This was a whole school project consisting of ten weeks with ten themes based around the ‘Action for Happiness’ themes (click here to link to the Action for Happiness website)